-These Lemon Blueberry Shortbread Cookies are loaded with fabulous flavor, with no rolling, cutting out or patting.
+These delicious, unforgettable cookies are loaded with fabulous flavor, with no rolling, cutting out or patting.
 How cool is that?

 Know what one of my favorite things about blogging is?

 Yes, this blog would be nothing without faithful, encouraging readers like you.
 I love that, through this blogging adventure, I’ve had the opportunity to make new friends – all over the world!
 It’s so fun to open my computer and find a letter from someone I’ve never met before.
 Some are just one-time letters of query or comment, but lots of them are ongoing conversations.
 Over time, these conversations have developed into delightful relationships.